SciML/Catalyst.jl/docs/src/catalyst_functionality/programmatic_CRN_construction.md

 one reaction versus using the full `@reaction_network` macro to create a `ReactionSystem`.
 First, only one reaction (i.e. a single forward arrow type) can be used, i.e. reversible arrows like `<-->` will not work (since they define more than one reaction).
-Second, the `@reaction` macro must try to infer which symbols are species versus parameters, and uses the heuristic that anything appearing in the rate expression is a parameter.
-Coefficients in the reaction part are also inferred as parameters, while rightmost symbols (i.e. substrates and products) are inferred as species.
+Second, the `@reaction` macro does not have an option for designating what should be considered a species or parameter, but have to use the heuristic where anything that appears as either a substrate or a product is a species, and everything else (including stoichiometric coefficients) are parameters.
 As such, the following are equivalent
 ```julia
 rx = @reaction hillr(P,α,K,n), A --> B
 ```